nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-05-08-tfs2012-2-issue-object-not-set-to-instance-of-object-with-tf400898-tf53010-tf30065/index.md

 ---
-title: "TFS2012.2 - Issue: Object not set to instance of object with TF400898, TF53010 & TF30065"
+title: 'TFS2012.2 - Issue: Object not set to instance of object with TF400898, TF53010 & TF30065'
-description: "Discover solutions for the 'Object not set to instance of object' error in TFS 2012.2.
-Learn about known bugs and fixes to enhance your workflow."
+description: Discover solutions for the 'Object not set to instance of object' error in TFS 2012.2.
+Learn about known bugs and fixes to enhance your workflow.
 date: 2013-05-08
 creator: Martin Hinshelwood
 id: "9899"